gridhead/pharmadb-store/README.md

 # PharmaDBStore
-An user friendly pharmaceutical store GUI.
+An user friendly GUI for pharmaceutical purchases for PharmaDB.

 # See [PharmaDBClient](https://github.com/t0xic0der/PharmaDBClient) first.